francescomoriello/projects/README.md

 ## Monte-Carlo simulations

 The Jupyter notebook contains a theoretical overview of risk-neutral pricing and its implementation via Monte-Carlo simulations.
-The case of 'Exchange options' and 'Forward start options' is discussed in details.
+The case of 'Exchange options' and 'Forward start options' is discussed in detail.

 Available also [Here](https://nbviewer.jupyter.org/github/francescomoriello/Quantitative-Analysis/blob/main/MC_Simulation.ipynb)